 What if I Don’t Want to Wear Both Hats?

 When you’re young and have no experience, it can seem like one person must fill every role.
 But when your company grows, there will be a time when you don’t have enough human resources to make things happen.
 Sooner or later, you’ll realize that it makes more sense to outsource certain jobs than it does to waste valuable time doing them yourself.
-At that point, choose someone with expertise in those areas and give them their own title.
+At that point, choose someone with expertise in those areas and give them their own job title.
 They might not be able to make sales calls or do social media marketing as well as you can—but they won’t need to.
 That frees up your time to focus on what matters most: growing your business.

 But… I Don’t Even Know How to Do Those Jobs!